dantegates/dantegates.github.io/_posts/2018-07-06-an-overview-of-attention-is-all-you-need.md

 - The number of batches previously trained on
 - The number of warmup batches chosen

 The purpose of including $d_{model}$, rather the simply number of steps, is to define a learning rate schedule as a function of the model size so that a single formula can be used for models of all sizes without the need to tune additional parameters in the scheduler.
-I'd like to include a reference here but I cannot remember where I came accross this - it was either in a comment burried somewhere in the tensor2tensor source or the youtube link referenced above.
+I'd like to include a reference here but I cannot remember where I came accross this - it was either in a comment buried somewhere in the tensor2tensor source or the youtube link referenced above.